-- 1. This Legislative Consent Memorandum is laid under Standing Order (SO) 29.2.
-SO29 prescribes that a Legislative Consent Memorandum must be laid, and a Legislative Consent Motion may be tabled, before the National Assembly for Wales if a UK Parliamentary Bill makes provision in relation to Wales for any purpose within, or which modifies, the legislative competence of the National Assembly. - 2.
-The Non-Domestic Rating (Public Lavatories) Bill (the Bill) was introduced in the House of Lords on 18 June 2019.
-The Bill can be found at: https://publications.parliament.uk/pa/bills/lbill/2017-2019/0185/18185.pdf
+- This Legislative Consent Memorandum is laid under Standing Order (SO) 29.2.
+SO29 prescribes that a Legislative Consent Memorandum must be laid, and a Legislative Consent Motion may be tabled, before Senedd Cymru if a UK Parliamentary Bill makes provision in relation to Wales for any purpose within, or which modifies, the legislative competence of the Senedd. - 2.
+The Non-Domestic Rating (Public Lavatories) Bill (the Bill) was introduced into the House of Commons on 18 March 2020.
+The Bill can be found at: https://publications.parliament.uk/pa/bills/cbill/58-01/0116/20116.pdf - A similar Bill was introduced in Parliament in June 2019.
+The Senedd approved a legislative consent motion on that Bill on 16 July 2019.
+However the Bill fell when Parliament was prorogued in September 2019.